DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 If there are more than 4 couple-of-points, a least square method is used to solve the equation.
-Given the coordinates of distorted points on grid lines, using conditions that lines connecting these points must be parallel, equidistant, or perpendicular we can calculate the coordinates of undistorted points correspondingly.
+Given the coordinates of distorted points on grid lines, using conditions that lines connecting these points must be parallel, equidistant, or perpendicular we can calculate the coordinates of undistorted points (:numref:`fig_21`) correspondingly.
 Details of this implementation can be found in *Discorpy*'s API.

 .. figure:: figs/methods/fig10.png
+  :name: fig_21
   :figwidth: 90 %
   :align: center
   :figclass: align-center

-  Figure 10.
   Demonstration of generating undistorted points from perspective points. (a) Calibration image. (b) Extracted reference-points. (c) Undistorted points generated by using the conditions that lines are parallel in each direction, perpendicular between direction, and equidistant.
 As the scale